Tmunayyer/go-craigslist/README.md

 Resource: https://www.craigslist.org/about/reference

 The above resource details an api to discover categories and locations.
 This api is a bit unreliable/inconsistent.
-The most precise way to find a specfic category to search is to go directly to craigslist homepage and select it.
+The most precise way to find a specfic category is to go directly to craigslist's homepage and select from the index.
 You can then find the three letter code in the url.
 See example below.

 ### Example:
 ```